GrigLars/UpgradeDeb6to12/README.md

 Here are the names:

-    Debian 11 Bullseye - testing as of this document Debian 10 Buster - current as of this document Debian 9 Stretch - old stable as of this document Debian 8 Jessie - "old old stable" about to expire as of this document Debian 7 Wheezy
+    Debian 12 Bookworm - current as of this document Debian 11 Bullseye - old stable as of this document Debian 10 Buster - "old old stable" about to expire as of this document Debian 9 Stretch
+    Debian 8 Jessie
+    Debian 7 Wheezy
     Debian 6 Squeeze